oracle/node-oracledb/doc/api.md

 connections in use drops below the value of [`poolMax`](#proppoolpoolmax).

-#### <a name="connpoolmonitor"></a> 14.4.5 Connection Pool Monitoring and Throughput
+#### <a name="connpoolmonitor"></a> 15.3.5 Connection Pool Monitoring

 Connection pool usage should be monitored to choose the appropriate connection pool settings for your workload.

 The Pool attributes [`connectionsInUse`](#proppoolconnectionsinuse) and [`connectionsOpen`](#proppoolconnectionsopen) provide basic